Filament Drying Time Recommendation

 Polymaker/DREMC cardboard spool max drying temp is under 70-75c max, Polymaker/DREMC Plastic Spool is rated at 90-100c, please always check with your manufacturer if unsure.
 You may require filament clamp to keep cardboard in place when drying in 70-100 range.
 More Info here: https://support.dremc.com.au/en/support/solutions/articles/51000342355-dremc-filament-snap-on-addon

-Note: if you drying above 80°C -120°C + we recommended re-spooling materials to metal spool or drying a lower temperature to prevent spool melting/warping especially if the spool is not full.
+Note: If you are drying above 80°C - 120°C, we recommend re-spooling materials to a metal spool or drying at a lower temperature to prevent the spool from melting or warping, especially if the spool is not full.

-Note: Take care when drying nearly empty or 50% spools are some plastic spool may warp under the higher temperature which may limit filament is running on edge rollers/ams systems.
+Note: Take care when drying nearly empty or 50% full spools, as some plastic spools may warp under higher temperatures, which may limit filament running smoothly on edge rollers/AMS systems.

-Note: When using an oven/dryer is always best pre-heat and measure temperatures as consumer dryers/oven can and will go over set temperature and may have 5-20°C temperature in variance.
-This can cause melting cardboard/plastic/glue or even filament at the higher dryer temperature or warped plastic spool if the filament is half used.
-Similar with Eibos Dryer X, as max temperature can vary between units please ensure what is temperature of your unit beforehand.
+Note: When using an oven/dryer, it is always best to preheat and measure temperatures, as consumer dryers/ovens can and will exceed the set temperature and may have a 5-20°C variance.
+This can cause melting of cardboard, plastic, glue, or even filament at higher temperatures or warp plastic spools if the filament is half-used.
+Similarly with Eibos Dryer X, as the maximum temperature can vary between units, please ensure you know the temperature of your unit beforehand.

-Warning: We personally do not recommended using same kitchen oven as filament does release fumes, particles and harmful VOC.
-Using a portable oven just for filament dryer is preferable method for drying higher than 60c+ or stick with lower temperature on regular dryer for longer dry time.
+Warning: We personally do not recommend using the same kitchen oven for filament drying, as filaments release fumes, particles, and harmful VOCs.
+Using a portable oven specifically for filament drying is the preferable method for drying at temperatures higher than 60°C or sticking with lower temperatures on a regular dryer for longer drying times.

 How do I know if filament is wet?